CapsCollective/siege-engine/README.md

      ├─[engine]
      │        ├─[core] <- the engine's core library
      │        ├─[render] <- the engine's renderer
-     │        ├─[utils] <- the engine's utils library │
+     │        ├─[window] <- the engine's windowing and input library │        ├─[utils] <- the engine's utils library │
      ├─[examples]